thekr1s/esp8266_wordclock/hardware/README.md

 - Close the frame
 ### frameless
 - Center the light-divider on the letterplate and drill the LDR hole
-- Draw the outer line from the light-divider
+- Draw the outer line from the light-divider on theletterplates back
 - Cut the aluminium strip so it fits nicely around the light-divider (left, right and bottom)
 - Make both the letterplate and the aluminium strip rough with sanding paper
 - drill 3 holes in all aluminium strips (used for connecting the letterplate to the light-divider)